Making phone calls to and from France

 Using a fixed line in France to call a cell phone in France (i.e. a number starting with 06) usually costs money.

-Using a French cell phone to call any phone number will cost money (or minutes), whether it's fixed line or another cell phone.
+Using a French cell phone to call any phone number will cost money, whether it's fixed line or another cell phone.
 There may be exceptions to this if you have a good cell phone plan that includes certain calls for free, but in general it'll cost ya.

 When I first moved to France in 2005, I was surprised to see a majority of people, young and old, using text messages all the time, when the trend hadn't yet caught on in the US.
 I soon figured out why; for some reason, calling a French cell phone from another French cell phone can be very expensive (often starting at one Euro for the first minute and then getting cheaper for subsequent minutes), whereas sending a text message is usually much cheaper, like around 10 centimes (i.e. 0.10 Euros), or even free, depending on your plan.
 So sending a text message is always cheaper than making a call from a French cell phone.

-Just for reference, my cheap pre-paid French cell phone service charges 10 centimes to send a text message to another French cell phone, and about 35 centimes to send a text message to a cell phone in the US.
+Just for reference, the cheap pre-paid French cell phone service I used to use charged 10 centimes to send a text message to another French cell phone, and about 35 centimes to send a text message to a cell phone in the US.
 All of my calls started at at least one Euro, so texting is definitely cheaper every time.

 Free calls home from fixed lines

 If you're in someone's home, many French people have a fixed line in the house that can call other fixed lines for free, including phone numbers in the US and other countries!
+(The device/service I was most familiar with was called FreeBox, but there may be others.)
 Ask about this if you're renting an apartment for your stay, or if you're visiting someone's home!
 This can be extremely useful for keeping in touch with folks back home, or making plans to visit other countries in Europe during your trip.